 - The Docker daemon made a new container using that image as it runs the executable which provided the output you are currently reading.

-- The Docker daemon directed that output to the Docker client, Then it got sent to your terminal.
+- The Docker daemon directed that output to the Docker client, then it was sent to your terminal.

-In case the process hasn’t exited on its own, enter CTRL-X.
+If case the process has not exited on its own, enter CTRL-X.

-This easy test will not show one of the most essential benefits of Docker Compose – being capable of bringing a group of Docker containers up and down all simultanouesly.
+This easy test will not show one of the most essential benefits of Docker Compose: being capable of bringing a group of Docker containers up and down all simultaneously.

 Step 4 — Learning Docker Compose Commands

 We will now go over the commands the docker-compose tool supports.